Charlie Dog: History

 As he did for other Looney Tunes characters, Chuck Jones took Clampett's hound and reworked him, with the help of writer Michael Maltese.
 Jones first used the dog in Little Orphan Airedale (4 October 1947) which saw Clampett's "Rover" renamed "Charlie."
 The film was a success, and Jones would create two more Charlie Dog/Porky Pig cartoons in 1949: Awful Orphan (29 January) and Often an Orphan (13 August).
 Jones also starred Charlie without Porky in a couple of shorts: Dog Gone South (26 August 1950) which sees Yankee Charlie searching for a fine gentleman of the Southern United States, and A Hound for Trouble (28 April 1951) which sends Charlie to Italy where he searches for a master who speaks English.

 In these cartoons, Charlie Dog is defined by one desire: to find himself a master.
 To this end, Charlie is willing to pull out all the stops, from pulling "the big soulful eyes routine" to boasting of his pedigree ("Fifty percent Collie!
 Fifty percent setter, Irish Setter!
 Fifty Percent Boxer!
 Fifty percent Doberman Pinscher!
 Fifty percent Pointer—dere it is!
 Dere it is!
 Dere it is!
 But, mostly, I'm all Labrador Retriever!"); when reminded by others that he is not a Labrador retriever, his response would be, "Look, if you doubt my woid, get me a Labrador and I'll retrieve it for you.
 Dat's fair, isn't it?" — though in reality, he is just a slick-talking mutt who rarely realizes that his own aggressive obnoxiousness is sabotaging his appeal to any potential guardian.
+He is called "the most obnoxious salesman on four legs".
+He believes that everybody needs a dog to call their own, and he tackles all sorts of schemes to find a home.

 Especially in the Porky Pig shorts, the pig would usually try to mail him out of the country, usually accompanied by Porky laughing evilly and maniacally, only to have Charlie return dressed in the costume of that place he was sent, which would make Porky even more determined to get rid of him.

+Charlie has a verbal quirk which recurs.
+If a word contains another word in full, he will say it like that...vege-TABLE.
+Immi-GRANT.

 Charlie makes a brief cameo appearance (via re-used animation from Often an Orphan) in the Bob McKimson-directed short Dog Tales (1958).
 Jones shelved the Charlie Dog series of films in the 1950s, along with characters he had himself introduced, such as The Three Bears and Hubie and Bertie.
 He was turning his efforts to new characters, such as Pepé Le Pew and Wile E. Coyote and the Road Runner.

 The Frisky Puppy character that Jones paired with Claude Cat in several '50s shorts bears a close physical resemblance to Charlie.